Incorporation of companies

 How does UR Global support the incorporation of companies?

-• Type of company
+• The type of company

-• How to obtain the name
+• Obtaining the name

 • Trademark registration